-TCS Q3 results on Monday, Infosys Jan 12, HDFC Bank Jan 14 here are full details
+TCS Q3 results on Monday, Infosys Jan 12, HDFC Bank Jan 14.
+Full details

 December is historically a weak quarter for IT firms, thanks to higher furloughs.
 But this time around, macro challenges could also hit demand in many verticals.
 Analysts largely expect the quarter to be subdued for IT biggies in revenue terms.
 They see Infosys as their best pick in the IT pack, for now.

-The top five IT firms, except for Tech Mahindra (down 4-6 per cent YoY), are seen reporting positive year-on-year growth in profit on single-digit growth in dollar revenues .
+The top five IT firms, except for Tech Mahindra (down 4-6 per cent YoY), are seen reporting positive year-on-year growth in profit on single-digit growth in dollar revenues.

 HDFC Bank will be the first bank to report December quarter results on January 14.
-Brokerage Angel One would report quarter results in January 16; ICICI Lombard and ICICI Prudential Life Insurance Company will report quarterly results on January 17.
+Brokerage Angel One would report quarterly results on January 16; ICICI Lombard and ICICI Prudential Life Insurance Company will report quarterly results on January 17.

 "In the absence of major economic triggers, the domestic market shifted its focus towards the Q3 earnings season.
 Banks' initial quarterly business updates revealed solid business traction supported by robust loan growth.
-IT and banks will take centre stage in the coming days, as the trend will be determined by early signals from the sector majors," said Vinod Nair, Head of Research at Geojit Financial Services.
+IT and banks will take center stage in the coming days, as the trend will be determined by early signals from the sector majors," said Vinod Nair, Head of Research at Geojit Financial Services.

 Midcap IT firm Persistent Systems is due to report December quarter results on January 18.
 Asian Paints, L&T Technology Services and Mphasis would announce Q3 earnings on January 19; and HDFC Life and JSW Steel on January 20.